Additional public holidays declared in Malaysia after general election

 Sunday will be the additional public holiday for states observing Friday and Saturday as the weekend holidays, he said.

-Malaysia's opposition Pakatan Harapan alliance headed by veteran former prime minister Mahathir Mohamad, 92, won a historic election victory, official results showed on May 10, ending the six-decade rule of the Barisan Nasional coalition.
+Malaysia's opposition Pakatan Harapan alliance headed by veteran former prime minister Mahathir Mohamad, 92, won a historic election victory, official results showed, ending the six-decade rule of the Barisan Nasional coalition.

 "The declaration of the public holiday is made based on Section 8 of the Public Holidays Act 1951 for Peninsular Malaysia and the Federal Territory of Labuan,” he said in a statement.